chrisfosterelli/chrisfosterelli.github.io/_posts/2017-03-14-stealing-credentials-with-a-malicious-node-module.md

 import?
 Do you trust all the people who publish the modules imported by the modules you import?

-It's hard to guage exactly how many people that is, so I created a tool named [contributor-count] which gives you an idea of how many people are in the contributor tree of a given project.
+It's hard to gauge exactly how many people that is, so I created a tool named [contributor-count] which gives you an idea of how many people are in the contributor tree of a given project.